Brazil stripped of investment grade rating as crisis deepens

 This year, global bond offerings by Brazilian companies have plummeted 82 percent to about $5.7 billion, according to Credit Suisse Group AG data.
 Brazil has accounted for less than 9 percent of Latin American global debt offerings this year, down from 32 percent in 2014.

-(Additional reporting by Tatiana Bautzer, Flavia Bohone and Guillermo Parra-Bernal in Sao Paulo; Writing by Brad Haynes; Editing by Jeffrey Benkoe, Frances Kerry and Lisa Von Ahn, Diane Craft)
+(Additional reporting by Tatiana Bautzer, Flavia Bohone and Guillermo Parra-Bernal in Sao Paulo and Jeb Blount in Rio de Janeiro; Writing by Brad Haynes; Editing by Lisa Von Ahn, Diane Craft and Lisa Shumaker)